MiguelCastillo/Brackets-Themes/README.md

 Brackets-Themes
 ===============

-Apply CodeMirror themes to Brackets' file editor via the Themes menu.
+Set CodeMirror and Custom themes in Brackets.

 Features
 ===============

-* Automatic loading of CodeMirror's themes as shipped with Brackets.
+* Automatic loading of CodeMirror's themes shipped with Brackets.
-* Automatic loading of custom themes.
+* Enjoy a variety of Custom themes created by other users like yourself!
 For custom themes 101 primer, please ready below.
-Handy if you want to create your own themes or already have themes you want to keep when you upgrade brackets.
+* Configure custom folders to load themes from.
+This is good if you want to have a folder to hold your custom themes that you want to persist after Brackets/Themes updates.

 Screenshot